6.3: Kinetics with Enzymes

 \end{equation}

 These plots are used to estimate VM from the 1/v intercept (1/VM) and KM from the 1/S axis (-1/KM).
-These values should be used as "seed" values for a nonlinear fit to the hyperbola that models the actual v vs S curve.
+These values should be used as "seed" values for a nonlinear fit to the hyperbola that models the actual v vs. S curve.
 An interactive graph of 1/v0 vs 1/[S] is shown below.
-Change the sliders for KM and VM and note the change in the slope and intercepts of the plot
+Change the sliders for KM and VM, and note the change in the slope and intercepts of the plot

 Steady State Enzyme-Catalyzed Reactions

-In this derivation, we will consider the following equations and all the rate constants, and will not arbitrarily assume that k2 >> k3.
+In this derivation, we will consider the following equations and all the rate constants, without arbitrarily assuming that k2 >> k3.
 We will still assume that S >> E0 and that P0 = 0.
 An added assumption, however, is that d[ES]/dt is approximately 0.
 Look at this assumption this way.
 When an excess of S is added to E, ES is formed.
-In the rapid equilibrium assumption, we assumed that it would fall back to E + S (a physical step) faster than it would go onto product (a chemical step).
-In the steady state case, we will assume that ES might go on to product either less or more quickly than it will fall back to E + S. In either case, a steady state concentration of ES arises within a few milliseconds, and its concentration does not change significantly during the initial part of the reaction under which the initial rates are measured.
+Under the rapid-equilibrium assumption, we assumed that it would fall back to E + S (a physical step) faster than it would go onto the product (a chemical step).
+In the steady state case, we will assume that ES might go on to produce either more or less quickly than it will fall back to E + S. In either case, a steady-state concentration of ES arises within a few milliseconds, and it does not change significantly during the initial part of the reaction during which the initial rates are measured.
 Therefore, d[ES]/dt is about 0.
 For the rapid equilibrium derivation, v = k3[ES].
-We then solved for ES using KS and mass balance of E. In the steady state assumption, the equation v= k3[ES] still holds, but now we will solve for [ES] using the steady state assumption that d[ES]/dt =0.
+We then solved for ES using KS and the E mass balance.
+In the steady state assumption, the equation v = k3[ES] still holds, but now we will solve for [ES] using the steady state assumption that d[ES]/dt =0.

 \begin{equation}